nest/nest-simulator/doc/htmldoc/installation/mac_install.rst

 Troubleshooting
 ---------------

-Conda with Intel MKL
+Mamba with Intel MKL
 ~~~~~~~~~~~~~~~~~~~~

-A default installation of Anaconda or Miniconda will install a version of NumPy
-built on the Intel Math Kernel Library (MKL).
-This library uses a different OpenMP
+The Intel Math Kernel Library (MKL) uses a different OpenMP
 library to support threading than what's included with Apple Clang or GCC.
 This will lead
 to conflicts if NEST is built with support for threading, which is the default and
 usually desirable.
 One way to avoid this is to follow the instructions above.
 An
-alternative is to create a conda environment in which you install ``nomkl`` as *the
+alternative is to create a mamba environment in which you install ``nomkl`` as *the
 very first package*.
-This will tell conda to install MKL-free versions of NumPy and
+This will tell mamba to install MKL-free versions of NumPy and
 other linear-algebra intensive packages.